 Gale Pacific overview

-Gale Pacific Limited, together with its subsidiaries, manufactures, markets, and distributes screening and shading products for domestic, commercial, and industrial applications.
+Gale Pacific Limited, together with its subsidiaries, manufactures, markets, and distributes screening, architectural shading, and commercial agricultural / horticultural fabric products for domestic, commercial, and industrial applications.
 The company offers fabrics for agricultural, architectural, industrial, horticultural, mining, and construction applications under the GALE Pacific brand; face masks under the GALE GUARD brand; and window furnishings, such as a range of venetian and roller blinds, as well as curtain accessories for hanging curtains under the Zone Interiors brand.
-It also provides a range of outdoor leisure and garden products for home and garden, including gazebos, shade umbrellas, shade sails, synthetic grass, weed mat/garden covers, bird nets, and screenings for protection from hail and other adverse weather conditions, crop protection, water conservation, and architectural designs and construction applications under the Coolaroo brand.
-The company markets its products to consumer and industrial markets, including the retail and home furnishing, architectural, construction, and agribusiness markets in Australia, New Zealand, China, Australasia, the Americas, the Middle East, North Africa, and internationally.
-Gale Pacific Limited was incorporated in 1998 and is based in Braeside, Australia.
+It also provides a range of outdoor leisure and garden products for home and garden, including gazebos, umbrellas and shade sails, synthetic grass, weed mat, bird nets, and screenings for protection from UV rays, hail and other adverse weather conditions, crop protection, water conservation, and architectural designs and construction applications under the Coolaroo brand.
+The company markets its products to consumer and industrial markets, including the retail and home furnishing, architectural, construction, and agribusiness markets in Australia, New Zealand, China, Australasia, Japan, the Americas, the Middle East, North Africa, and internationally.
+Gale Pacific Limited was founded in 1951 and is based in Braeside, Australia.

 Frequently asked questions

 How to invest in the Cosmos Exploration IPO

 Everything we know about the Cosmos Exploration IPO, plus information on how to buy in.